Coherent photoproduction of $\rho^0, \omega$ and excited vector mesons in ultraperipheral PbPb collisions: Fit to the dipion spectrum

 where $\cal S$ is the signal function with free parameters $\alpha_i$, $\varepsilon$ is the efficiency and acceptance correction, and $R$ is a resolution function obtained from simulation and parametrised by the sum of two Gaussian functions.
 The narrower Gaussian is used to describe dipion candidates whose associated tracks are fully reconstructed by the tracking system and has a width that varies linearly from 3.5 to 8.0\mev with rapidity and contributes a fraction that varies from 50\% to 95\% with rapidity.
 The wider Gaussian has a width of 50\mev and accounts for candidates where one of the pions does not reach the tracking stations downstream of the magnet, usually due to low-momentum particles being swept out of the acceptance by the magnetic field.
 The background contributes less than 1\% for $y>3.25$ and its shape, $\cal B$, is described using simulation and control samples in which the respective individual background source has been enhanced.
 For $y<3.25$ the background is only significant at the lowest dipion masses: above 600\mev it is less than 3\%.

+For the signal function, several different parametrisations are used.
+First, a model, due to S\"oding~\cite{Soding:1965nh} that has contributions for a $\rho$ resonance and a nonresonant continuum that is constant with mass.
+Second, an extension to this that includes a contribution for the $\omega$ resonance.
+The third model uses a more flexible shape to describe the continuum.
+Finally, two additional resonances are introduced to describe the spectrum in an extended mass range.

-For the signal function we start by considering the parametrisation of the dipion spectrum due to S\"oding~\cite{Soding:1965nh}, which models the $\rho$ meson using a Breit--Wigner function with mass, $m_\rho$, and an energy-dependent width, $\Gamma$, and includes interference with a nonresonant contribution described using a constant:
+The first parametrisation of the dipion spectrum is due to S\"oding~\cite{Soding:1965nh}, which models the $\rho$ meson using a Breit--Wigner function with mass, $m_\rho$, and an energy-dependent width, $\Gamma$, and includes interference with a nonresonant contribution described using a constant:

 with

 where $\Gamma_\rho$ is the pole width, $q(m)=\sqrt{m^2-4m_\pi^2}$ is the momentum of the pion with mass $m_\pi$ in the centre-of-mass of a system with mass $m$, while $f_\rho$ and $f_{\rm nr}$ are free parameters, describing the $\rho$ and nonresonant contributions, respectively.